-A car seat is a must-have.
+A car seat is something every family needs.
 But there are tons of options out there, and picking a car seat is a highly personal decision.
 This guide introduces the different types of car seats and who they work best for, so you can make the right choice for your family.

 Before You Buy: Car Seat Stages to Know